-Here are 10 things you should know about Karen Morley, born 111 years ago today.
-Despite seeing her career end prematurely, her legacy is a lasting one.
+Here are 10 things you should know about Karen Morley, born 113 years ago today.
+Despite a career that ended prematurely, her legacy is an enduring one.

 Joel McCrea, who was born 111 years ago today in South Pasadena, California, is a favorite of ours.
 Though he eventually settled into a long run of western pictures, he had previously proven to be adept at many other types of roles, too, from screwball and romantic comedies to thrillers and dramas.
 Here are 10 JM Did-You-Knows: